Thursday, November 24, 2011

 We’ve been working on describing people in my English conversation class – their hair, height, weight, overall appearance.
 It’s interesting to hear the different impressions one person can make.
 In one opinion the man is tall; the other describes him as average height.
 One says she’s young, another middle aged.
 Short hair to one is perceived as long in another’s mind.
 And on it goes.

 In reading through Genesis I’ve come to the story of Abraham.
-As children we learned songs about him as Father Abraham, the wife of Sarah, father of Isaac, the man who left Ur of the Chaldeans and followed God to a place of promise.
+As children we learned songs about him as Father Abraham, the husband of Sarah, father of Isaac, the man who left Ur of the Chaldeans and followed God to a place of promise.
 We’ve memorized the story of his great faith test as he laid his own son, his only son, on the altar as a sacrifice.
 And we’ve been told that it was through him that all the peoples on the earth were blessed, that he’s the father of many nations, a man who trusted God.

 Though he wasn’t always old, my impression of him remains as an elderly man with long white hair, matching beard and wrinkled, sun-dried skin from years of travel.
 Yet he was so much more --a living breathing person who felt things, had desires and dreams.
 Waiting almost thirty years for the birth of Isaac impacted his life, transforming him into the mature man we remember with the white beard and steady faith.
 Not much is revealed about his emotions, leaving us to fill in the gaps with our own interpretations of how he handled life’s struggles.
 Was he angry, frustrated, disappointed?
 Did he often grow restless or irritable?
 Or was he good natured, going through the motions of each day with little thought of the future?
 Did he and Sarah discuss their dreams with doubts or with certainty as they waited year after year?